nerdslab/deepbraindisco/notebooks/README.md

 ## Relevant data and notebooks:
 - <a href="https://www.dropbox.com/sh/psr95swt7ipaxrp/AAAbB-14dEGFfm5HtSPuh3YZa?dl=0" target="_blank">Cortical layer annotations for slices 0259, 0359</a>
-- <a href="https://www.dropbox.com/sh/pw0vadyuymemiye/AACGMiuXqogZLDlrRK937KVKa?dl=0" target="_blank">Cortical representations for slices 0259, 0359</a>
+- <a href="https://www.dropbox.com/sh/pw0vadyuymemiye/AACGMiuXqogZLDlrRK937KVKa?dl=0" target="_blank">Cortical network activations for slices 0259, 0359</a>
 - <a href="" target="_blank">Jupyter notebook to subselect predictive cortical NMF factors in the cortex for slice 0259</a>
 - <a href="" target="_blank">Jupyter notebook to i) remove outlier samples in the cortex, ii) fit GMMs to the remaining samples' NMF factors, iii) match subsequent clusters, and, iv) Overlay GMMs on original images, all across slices 0259 and 0359</a>